royerdavid/Pokedex-KMP/README.md

 This project serves as a sandbox to experiment with new functionalities of *Kotlin Multiplatform*.

+This small project adopts a complex structure, mirroring the organizational principles of larger-scale projects.

 ## Features

 - **Platforms:**
     - Android
     - Desktop
 - **Display:**
     - Dark & light modes
     - Small & large devices
     - Portrait & landscape
 - **Localization:**
     - English
     - French
 - **Others:**
     - Caching for offline mode & pre-loading data

 ## How to run